micromouse-utad/MMKit-Java-GUI/README.md

 # MMKit-Java-GUI

-Java GUI for the MMKIT PH Code
+A GUI interface built in Java to interface via Bluetooth with the [MMKit PH code](https://github.com/micromouse-utad/MMKit-PH).